School Science Lessons

 3.3.1 Ice melts, de-icers

-1. Calcium chloride, can melts ice down to -31.7oC, and gives off heat as it dissolves to melt the ice quicker, but leaves a slimy residue, corrosive to metal, damages vegetation.
+1. Calcium chloride, can melts ice down to -31.7oC, and gives off heat as it dissolves to melt the ice quicker than other de-icers, but leaves a slimy residue, corrosive to metal, damages vegetation if over-application.

-2. Magnesium chloride is less corrosive and safer on concrete and plants.
+2. Magnesium chloride is less corrosive and safer on concrete and plants, fast-acting and more effective at de-icing than rock salt, over-application can damage plants

-3. Sodium chloride, rock salt, least expensive and very efficient, melts ice down to -6.7oC, dries icy surfaces, not harmful to concrete, but damages vegetation and corrosive to metal.
+3. Sodium chloride, rock salt, least expensive and very efficient, melts ice down to -6.7oC, dries icy surfaces, not harmful to concrete, but damages vegetation, corrosive to metal and may leach into soil and contaminate groundwater.

 However, saltwater freezes at -18oC, so salt is an ineffective de-icer below this temperature.